-- The overarching development and implementation of this policy and all corresponding procedures. - Ensuring that the relevant risk assessments and assessments of the first aid needs of the school specifically, have been conducted. - Ensuring that there is a sufficient number of appointed first aiders within the school based upon these assessments. - Ensuring that there are procedures and arrangements in place for first aid during offsite or out-of-hours activities, e.g. educational visits or parents' evenings. - Ensuring that insurance arrangements provide full cover for any potential claims arising from actions of staff acting within the scope of their employment. - Ensuring that appropriate and sufficient first aid training is provided for staff, and ensuring that processes are in place to validate that staff who have undertaken training have sufficient understanding, confidence and expertise in carrying out first aid duties. - Ensuring that adequate equipment and facilities are provided for the school site. - Ensuring that first aid provision for staff does not fall below the required standard and that provision for pupils and others complies with the relevant legislation and guidance. - Ensuring that an 'appointed person' is selected from amongst staff to take the lead in first aid arrangements and procedures for the school.
+- The overarching development and implementation of this policy and all corresponding procedures. - Ensuring that the relevant risk assessments and assessments of the first aid needs of the school specifically, have been conducted. - Ensuring that there is a sufficient number of appointed first aiders within the school based upon these assessments. - Ensuring that there are procedures and arrangements in place for first aid during offsite or out-of-hours activities, e.g. educational visits or parents' evenings. - Ensuring that insurance arrangements provide full cover for any potential claims arising from actions of staff acting within the scope of their employment. - Ensuring that appropriate and sufficient first aid training is provided for staff, and ensuring that processes are in place to validate that staff who have undertaken training have sufficient understanding, confidence and expertise in carrying out first aid duties. - Ensuring that adequate equipment and facilities are provided for the school site. - Ensuring that first aid provision for staff does not fall below the required standard and that provision for pupils and others complies with the relevant legislation and guidance. - Ensuring that the school has: - Suitably stocked first-aid kits. - An appointed person to take charge of first-aid arrangements.